leovan/rasa-doc/docs/command-line-interface.md

                         to DEBUG. (default: None) --quiet               Be quiet!
 Sets logging level to WARNING. (default:
                         None)
+  --logging-config-file LOGGING_CONFIG_FILE
+                        If set, the name of the logging configuration file will be set to the given name. (default: None)

 Train Arguments:
   -c CONFIG, --config CONFIG